The Rising Festival 2019 Celebrating International Women’s Day

 Inspiration and advice on achieving your goals, finding balance and fulfilling your true potential

-Building on last year’s tremendously successful event, this year’s Festival promises to be even more valuable, with more than 30 speakers sharing their personal stories, tips for success and thoughts on some of the most fundamental issues facing women today, this is your opportunity to mark the global annual celebration of the achievements of women in the company of inspirational women from all walks of life.
+Building on 2018’s tremendously successful event, this year’s Festival promises to be even more valuable, with more than 30 speakers sharing their personal stories, tips for success and thoughts on some of the most fundamental issues facing women today, this is your opportunity to mark the global annual celebration of the achievements of women in the company of inspirational women from all walks of life.
 We are excited to announced that we have Comedian, Actress and Writer, Helen Lederer appearing at this year’s festival!

 We’ll begin the day with mindfulness specialist Dr Helen Zhang.
 Through a series of simple exercises, Helen will focus our minds on the day ahead, making sure we’re physically and mentally ready to connect with ourselves and each other, and to make the absolute most of the opportunities the Festival presents.